 CAFOD has worked in Nepal since 2015.
 We have worked to respond to the devastating earthquake that hit, supporting families with food distribution, and providing training in earthquake-resilient techniques to communities.

 Why CAFOD works in Nepal

-CAFOD started working in Nepal in 2015, after a 7.8 magnitude earthquake on 25 April devastated the country.
+CAFOD started working in Nepal in 2015, after a 7.8 magnitude earthquake devastated the country.
 Almost 8,000 people were killed, and around half a million homes were destroyed, along with thousands of schools, government buildings and health centres.

 Nepal is one of the world’s poorest countries, and did not have the infrastructure and resources to deal with a crisis of this magnitude.
 The public, and particularly the Catholic Community in England and Wales, reacted with overwhelming generosity.

-The outbreak of coronavirus in Nepal has effected many of the reconstruction efforts.
+The outbreak of coronavirus in Nepal has affected many of the reconstruction efforts.
 People continue to live in temporary shelters, and fears about the lack of effective government response are high.

 CAFOD in Nepal

 CAFOD is working in Nepal in partnership with local organisations, as well as Caritas agencies from around the world, to help the hardest-hit families and communities recover after the earthquake:

 - We worked with local partners to respond quickly to distribute food, shelter kits and emergency supplies to hundreds of thousands of families in the first few months following the earthquake.